 - Limit your horse’s access to a surface it can scratch itself on.

 - Regularly use insect repellent and insecticides (oil based are better)

 Check beforehand that your horse isn’t allergic to it (put a bit of the product on your horse’s chest for instance and check if it has any reaction in the next 24h)

 For the last 2 points, you’ll have to ask your veterinary for help to adapt the treatment for your horse’s personal case.
-Unfortunately, I want to remind you that if you do no preventive treatment, the lesions can get worse and worse as the years go and the disease can become chronic.
+Unfortunately, I want to remind you that if you do no preventive treatment, the lesions can get worse and worse as the years go and the infection can become chronic.

 Learn more: “Cereal free”: is it really good?

-Symptomatic treatment: [1,2,3]
+Symptomatic Treatment: [1,2,3]